Naoki Ishikawa (photographer): Mountaineering

+In 2024, he climbed his final eight-thousander, Shishapangma, reaching the summit on October 4.

 Photography

 Ishikawa began photography seriously during the Pole to Pole expedition in 2001.
 He was prompted by a newspaper editor to shoot at least one roll of film per day and keep notes so that they could publish an article or series on Ishikawa’s trip.

 Upon his return, Ishikawa was told by the same editor that the images were unusable and thus felt that he was unfit to become a photographer.
 However, when he was invited by Daido Moriyama to meet at a bar in Shinjuku's Golden Gai, Moriyama complimented the photos Ishikawa took from his expedition, whose support encouraged Ishikawa to continue traveling and pursuing photography.
 Eventually the photos were exhibited at Epsite (Epson Imaging Gallery) and used in Ishikawa's first book Pole to Pole (2003).
 Through Pole to Pole, Ishikawa established his book planning approach wherein the organization of the images is generally in chronological order so as to mirror his lived journey.
 Ishikawa continues to shoot primarily with film, namely with the Makina 670 and Mamiya 7 II, and has published photobooks yearly from his travels.
 Many of Ishikawa's photobooks document his climbing expeditions, especially those in the Himalayas, and the towns and roads leading up to them.
 Ishikawa has been lauded for not only his ability to shoot within extreme climates but also to convey the vastness and intensity of these landscapes within his photographs.